Breastfeeding works on a simple supply and demand principle.

 Spirulina is a superfood that has a lot of benefits for our bodies.
 It supplies vitamins, antioxidants, protein, and good fats.

-Please consult your doctor if you are thinking of trying it as there have been some recent concerns regarding its safety.
+Please consult your doctor if you are considering trying it as there have been some recent concerns regarding its safety.

-Bottle and bitter gourd are an excellent source of vitamins and minerals and are used to increase breastmilk in moms.
+Bottle and bitter gourd are excellent sources of vitamins and minerals and are used to increase breastmilk in moms.

 An excellent source of vitamin A, carotenoids and potassium.